 - making generalized derogatory comments about one gender, such as “all females” are ______ or “all males” are _______.

 While harassment based on non-sexual factors may be distinguished from sexual harassment, these types of behaviors may contribute to the creation of a hostile environment.
 Thus, in determining whether a sexually hostile environment exists, the University may consider acts of gender-based harassment.
-In order for conduct to constitute gender-based harassment under this Policy, a reasonable person under similar circumstance would have to conclude that the behavior was harassing or discriminatory.
+In order for conduct to constitute gender-based harassment under this Policy, a reasonable person under similar circumstances would have to conclude that the behavior was harassing or discriminatory.